dannberg/daily-pinboard/readme.md

 - [x] save post to a variable, and retrieve name and content
 - [x] figure out how to send via email (sendgrid?)
 - [ ] hide Pinboard API key
+- [ ] edit the code so that if the email is empty, it will not send

 ## Reference
 the api returns this for a given date: